GPSnoopy/RayTracingInVulkan/README.md

 ## Building

-Most of the third party dependencies can be built using [Microsoft's vcpkg](https://github.com/Microsoft/vcpkg).
+First you will need to install the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
+For Windows, LunarG provides installers.
+For Ubuntu LTS, they have native packages available.
+For other Linux distributions, they only provide tarballs.
+The rest of the third party dependencies can be built using [Microsoft's vcpkg](https://github.com/Microsoft/vcpkg) as provided by the scripts below.

+If in doubt, please check the GitHub Actions [continuous integration configurations](.github/workflows) for more details.

 **Windows (Visual Studio 2019 x64 solution)** [![Windows CI Status](https://github.com/GPSnoopy/RayTracingInVulkan/workflows/Windows%20CI/badge.svg)](https://github.com/GPSnoopy/RayTracingInVulkan/actions?query=workflow%3A%22Windows+CI%22)
 ```